-WiFi and wireless Internet might seem like the same thing, but the technology encompassing each differs greatly.
+WiFi and wireless internet might seem like the same thing, but the technology encompassing each differs significantly.
 These two are generally used for different purposes as well.
-WiFi is simply the means by which devices can connect to the Internet.
-It is an Internet source that has been connected to by a router which in turn gives whatever device is using that router’s connection access to the internet.
+WiFi is simply how devices can connect to the Internet.
+It is an internet source that has been connected to by a router which in turn gives whatever device is using that router’s connection access to the internet.
 While there are options for cable internet, there is also one for wireless Internet.
 So what is wireless internet?
 Let’s dive in.

-Wireless Internet can also be referred to as “fixed point” Internet.
-Fixed point means there is a specific location or point in which radio signals are broadcasted for connecting to the internet.
-Because it utilizes radio waves, there is no need for a physical connection or cables which makes it ideal for people located in more rural regions.
+Wireless internet can also be referred to as “fixed point” Internet.
+A fixed point means there is a specific location or point in which radio signals are broadcasted for connecting to the internet.
+Because it utilizes radio waves, there is no need for a physical connection or cables, which makes it ideal for people located in more rural regions.
 Wireless connections generally run just as efficiently as any other kind of connection.

-Since WiFi and wireless Internet are different things, they are used in conjunction with each other for internet connectivity.
+Since WiFi and wireless internet are different things, they are used in conjunction with each other for internet connectivity.
 A downside to a wireless connection is the fact that to receive it, you must be within a certain distance from a tower that produces these radio waves.
-These are called fixed point wireless towers and wherever they are positioned is the area that can receive access to the internet via it.
-Basically, the only other option someone living in a rural setting will have for Internet connection is through a satellite and these connections are typically less reliable than wireless ones.
+These are called fixed point wireless towers, and wherever they are positioned in the area, they can receive access to the internet via it.
+Basically, the only other options someone living in a rural setting will have for an internet connection is through a satellite.
+These connections are typically less reliable than wireless ones.

 With wireless internet comes a list of pros and cons.
 While it is the best and sometimes only option for some people and businesses, especially those located in rural areas, it is still beneficial to know what you are getting.
 A fixed wireless connection will give you a better signal than most other types of connections.
-This is due to the fact that the waves that are being used to transmit information are coming directly from the source located within your home.
-Wireless connections also carry a larger capacity to transmit information which means big amounts of data can be sent and received resulting in more bandwidth.
+This is because the waves that are being used to transmit information are coming directly from the source located within your home.
+Wireless connections also carry a larger capacity to transmit information, which means big amounts of data can be sent and received, resulting in more bandwidth.

-A wireless connection can also be much more cost effective than others because there is no need for infrastructure to be built in order to transmit a signal.
-The wirelessness of fixed point connections mean no extra set up beyond a tower that was likely erected before your need for Internet access.
+A wireless connection can also be much more cost-effective than others because there is no need for infrastructure to be built in order to transmit a signal.
+The wirelessness of fixed point connections means no extra setup beyond a tower that was likely erected before your need for Internet access.
 When placed atop a mountain, wireless connections are able to reach more areas and provide access to a larger base of people.
 This kind of connection is also advantageous for smaller, newer Internet Service Providers looking to save money because it does not require a network to be built.